Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

 ```

  {{< note >}}
-    The "net.corda.v5.ledger.utxo.ContractState" field will always be part of the JSON representation no matter which state type we are using.
+    The `net.corda.v5.ledger.utxo.ContractState` field will always be part of the JSON representation no matter which state type we are using.
  {{< /note >}}

-We’ll use this representation to create our vault named queries in the next section.
+We will use this representation to create our vault named queries in the next section.

 ## How to Create and Register a Vault Named Query?

-We need to keep in mind that vault named queries have two crucial elements.
-The first one is registration.
-This means the query will be stored on sandbox creation time and can be executed later on.
-In this section we’ll talk about how to create and register a query and we’ll talk about execution in the next section.
+The vault named queries has two crucial elements.
+The first one is registration, this means the query will be stored on sandbox creation time and can be executed later on.

-First of all, vault named queries needs to be part of a contract CPK, and that contract CPK needs to be uploaded in order for a vault named query to be installed.
+Vault named queries need to be part of a contract CPK.
+The contract CPK needs to be uploaded in order for a vault named query to be installed.

-To create and register a query the net.corda.v5.ledger.utxo.query.VaultNamedQueryFactory interface must be implemented.
+To create and register a query the `net.corda.v5.ledger.utxo.query.VaultNamedQueryFactory` interface must be implemented.

 ### Basic Vault Named Query Registration Example

-A very simple vault named query implementation for this TestState would look like this.
-Please note that this example has <b> no filtering, mapping or collecting logic </b>.
+A simple vault named query implementation for this `TestState` would look like this:

+{{< note >}}
+This example has no filtering, mapping, or collecting logic.
+{{< /note >}}

 ```kotlin
 class DummyCustomQueryFactory : VaultNamedQueryFactory {